-Your Chanticleer Book Review may be positive or negative or anywhere in between.
-The CBR review belongs to you.
-You have the option not to have it published or distributed to CBR’s media resources and affiliations.
+Your Chanticleer book review may be positive or negative or anywhere in between.
+The review belongs to you.
+You have the option not to have it published or distributed to Chanticleer’s media resources and affiliations.
 However, you will have received honest and objective feedback that is for your eyes only.

 The choice is up to you.
 Remember, we will always submit the book review to you first.
 You will have the decision of whether or not to go public with it.